marcelglueck/BEpipeR/setup_guide.md

    2. In RStudio, go to 'Tools" > 'Global Options ...'.
 Under 'R Session; R version' click 'Change' and select the required version of R
    3. Restart RStudio

-6. Open the Rproject file (it should open in RStudio); the package for the reproducible environment is downloaded auutomatically
+6. Open the Rproject file (it should open in RStudio); the package for the reproducible environment is downloaded automatically
-7. Following its download, renv will prompt that packages recorded in the lockfile are not installed on your system.
+7. Following its download, renv will prompt that packages recorded in the lockfile are not installed on your system yet.
 8. Type ```renv::restore()```; confirm the prompted dialog with "y".
 9. renv will download and install all required packages.
 10. After all packages have been restored successfully, you are ready to go 🥳